SPACE44/interviews/gallery/README.md

 Add pagination to the list view.
 E.g. only show 3 images per page.
 You can implement it in a static way and can assume you always have 6 images you can load from the server.

 Represent the current page in the route.

+### Empty States

+Add empty states to the application:

+- No images from the server: Show no images message
+- No comments yet: Show no comments message